 Reduce frequency buildups that are not the main focus of the song.
 Frequency buildups can make a mix sound unclear or ‘muddy”.
 Using low-pass filters for instruments or vocals that have little low frequency content helps reduce these buildups.
 Leave your mix dynamic.
 Overuse of compression can take the life out of a song.
 This makes it difficult for the mastering engineer to create a great sounding master.
 It’s best to leave mixes as dynamic as possible.
 Doing so gives the mastering engineer space to sculpt the dynamics to create the best possible master.

 You will want to make sure to submit your files in the same resolution they were mixed at.
 Generally speaking you will want to submit a 24bit .WAV or .AIF file.
 These files are lossless (non-compressed or converted) and will give the mastering engineer the best options when mastering.

 Listen to songs that you want your mix to sound like.
 It’s important to do this both during the mixing process and especially toward the end of the mix.
 Compare levels, compression, equalization, effect etc. This can give you a good idea of what you might want to fix, change, or modify.
 Also, listen to your mix on different playback systems such as your home stereo, car stereo, headphones, and even ear-buds.
 This will help you make adjustments so your song sounds it’s best to all your listeners.

 Above All Make Sure Your Mix Sounds Like You Want

-If you have any problems or questions, feel free to contact us.
+If you have any questions, feel free to contact us.
 We look forward to working with you!